 There are some common legal defenses you can use to defend against a DARP charge:

-- There are errors on your driving record,
+- There are errors on your DMV record,

 - You were only driving because of an emergency,